Return To Handbook IndexRoss Crain's Resume

-The best method available for modern, simple, porosity log analysis involves the density neutron crossplot.
+The best method available for modern, accurate, porosity log analysis involves the density neutron crossplot.
 Several variations on the theme are common, but not all models are recommended.
 A crossplot method, called the shaly sand model was once widely used.
 It was found to be a poor model for any sandstone that contained other minerals in addition to quartz.
-The complex lithology model works equally well in quartz sands as in mixtures, so it is the preferred model today.
-Although the name of the method is complicated, the mathematics are not.

 STEP 1: Shale correct the density and neutron log data for each layer: